 e) Maximum sanction applicable if found in violation of the Code of Student Behavior;

-f) Notice that a decision may be made in the student’s absence, if the student chooses not to appear at the hearing and that the failure to appear will be considered in reaching a decision whether or not the behavior code has been violated and
+f) Notice that a decision may be made in the student’s absence based on information availableThe Code of Student Conduct is available at www.ndsu.edu/fileadmin/studentlife/Student Code.pdf or the Student Life Office, Memorial Union 250

-g) URL directing the student to the online copy of the code or a printed copy of the code.

-The student and the complainant must be given notice in writing of a summary of the charges and evidence to be presented in sufficient time to ensure an adequate opportunity to prepare for the hearing.
-The university will do all it reasonably can to provide the student and complainant oral or written notification of the hearing 48 hours prior to the hearing date.
+The student must be given notice in writing of a summary of the charges and evidence to be presented in sufficient time to ensure an adequate opportunity to prepare for the hearing.
+The university will provide the student oral or written notification of the hearing at least 3 business days prior to the hearing date.
+Students may consent to a shorter notice period, if they so choose.

-11.3.1 Verbal Notice

-In some cases a verbal request for a pre-hearing conference may be made (followed by a written request if the student so chooses), particularly in minor cases or cases in which an expedited hearing is appropriate.
-Examples include, but are not limited to, the two weeks prior to any university break of more than one week or when the student has indicated a decision not to return the following semester.

-11.4 Prehearing Conference
+5.6 Prehearing Conference

-During the prehearing conference, the administrative hearing officer will discuss the:
+During the prehearing conference, the conduct officer will discuss the:

 a) Student’s rights and responsibilities and

-b) Nature of the complaint and how the Code of Student Behavior may have been violated.
+b) Nature of the complaint and how the Code of Student Conduct may have been violated.

-The student has a right to make a written and/or oral statement describing the event(s) that led to the charges.

-The student may also request to proceed with an immediate hearing with the administrative hearing officer.
-The administrative hearing officer may refuse to hear the case and refer it to another administrative hearing officer or complaint resolution board.
+The student may request to proceed with an immediate hearing, except in cases which may result in suspension or expulsion The conduct officer may refuse to hear the case and refer it to another conduct officer or conduct board.

-11.5 Administrative Hearing and Complaint Resolution Board

-The Code of Student Behavior complaint resolutions procedures at NDSU include:

-a) An administrative hearing officer designated by the dean of student life or

-b) A complaint resolution board.
+5.7 Hearing Options

+The Code of Student Conduct resolution process is facilitated through an administrative hearing or a conduct board hearing.

+Insert text from current section 12 as part of new section 5.7

+Insert current section 11.11 as part of new section 5.7

+Insert current sections 13.1, 13.2 and 12.5 as new section 5.8 Administrative Hearings

-11.6 Conflicts of Interest
+5.12 Conflicts of Interest

-Any administrative hearing officer or board member who has a conflicting interest in the particular case may not sit in judgment during that proceeding.
-Each party has the right to challenge the appointment of an administrative hearing officer or board member.
-Challenges must be submitted in writing to the dean of student life at least two business days prior to the hearing.
-If an accused student or a complainant fails to raise a perceived conflict by objecting to that person two business days in advance, any objection is deemed to be waived.
+Any conduct officer or board member who has a conflicting interest in the particular case may not participate.
+Each party has the right to challenge the appointment of aconduct officer or board member.
+Challenges must be submitted in writing to the dean of student life or designee at least two business days prior to the hearing.
+If an accused student or a conduct officer fails to raise a perceived conflict by objecting to that person two business days in advance, any objection is deemed to be waived.
 An individual may not be disqualified solely on the basis of his or her position in the university community.